We’ve updated our trip change and cancellation policies for charters affected by COVID-19. Learn more

-There are many different types of buses you might want to consider when you’re booking your field trip.
+There are many different types of buses you might want to consider when you’re chartering a bus for kids on a field trip.
 There are various sizes you can charter, as well as buses with different levels of amenities.
-What you’re looking for will determine which bus is the best match for your needs.
+From classic yellow school buses to high capacity coach buses, the details of your trip will determine which bus is the best match for your needs.

 Regardless of what you teach, there are many different options for fun and engaging field trips that you can plan for your students that will help expand upon your regular learning objectives.
 From science centers to museums to parks, New York has something to offer your students.
 Check out some of the locations we’ve gathered here for you.

 New York Hall of Science (NYSCI) is located in Flushing Meadows-Corona Park in Queens.
 Its original building was constructed in 1964 for the 1964-1965 World’s Fair and is still standing today.
 The museum boasts over 400 hands-on exhibits and sees over half a million educators, parents, and students every year.
 It is the only hands-on science and technology center in New York City.
 Their mission is to make STEM more accessible to everyone: beyond their regular exhibits, they also host STEM nights, which offer youth opportunities to network with STEM professionals and learn about careers in STEM fields.
 Another nice feature of interest to educators, is that at NYSCI all of the science workshops they offer are correlated to NYC and New York State standards.